-4. Will not violate State water quality standards or cause measurable degradation in water quality.
+4. Granting the Variance will not violate State water quality standards or cause measurable degradation in water quality.

 The Variance will not violate State water quality standards or cause measurable degradation in water quality.
 The Protected Trees being impacted are not located within a stream buffer, wetland, or a special protection area.
 Additional trees will be planted on the Subject Property as part of the forest conservation requirements.